ArcticClient/tt-client/README.md

 ```

 ```
-t say How are you today?
+y say How are you today?
 Window 2 says "How are you today?"
 ```

 ```
-f say I'm doing fine, thanks.
+v say I'm doing fine, thanks.
 Window 1 AND Window 2 say "I'm doing fine, thanks."
 ```